Seed Savers Network - Kenya

 Who we are

-Seed Savers Network is a social enterprise working with smallholder farmers to improve seed access and agro-biodiversity conservation, registered in 2009 by Registrar of Societies and granted mandate to operate across Kenya.
+Seed Savers Network is an organization working with smallholder farmers to improve seed access and agro-biodiversity conservation, registered in 2009 by Registrar of Societies and granted mandate to operate across Kenya.
 The network is managed from Gilgil and has worked with over 50,000+ farmers across Kenya in various programs which include seed saving at farm level, ecological Agriculture, capacity building and Advocacy for food sovereignty.

 Our work began in 2009 with few small-scale farmers in Gilgil Sub County with the aim of promoting and sensitizing on the significance of conserving indigenous seeds.
 Over the years number have grown with farmers saving local seeds in seedbanks and providing market linkages to farmers.